wasteddreams/preheat/README.md

 This project exists thanks to an aging laptop, a painfully slow HDD, and my decision to daily-drive Kali Linux anyway.

 I use Kali regularly while learning cybersecurity fundamentals and strengthening my Linux basics.
-Unfortunately, on older hardware, even simple tasks can feel slower than they should—especially when launching applications.
+Unfortunately, on older hardware, even simple tasks can feel slower than they should especially when launching applications.
 The system itself isn't completely starved of resources though; a decent amount of RAM often sits idle, doing absolutely nothing useful.
 Inspired by the idea behind the classic [preload](https://pkgs.org/download/preload) daemon, I decided to build a lightweight solution of my own.
 The goal is simple: make better use of available memory to reduce application startup times and improve overall responsiveness, without introducing unnecessary bloat or complexity.

 ---